Giant squid: First observations in the wild

 The first photographs of a live giant squid in its natural habitat were taken on 30 September 2004, by Tsunemi Kubodera (National Science Museum of Japan) and Kyoichi Mori (Ogasawara Whale Watching Association).
 Their teams had worked together for nearly two years to accomplish this.
 They used a five-ton fishing boat and only two crew members.
 The images were created on their third trip to a known sperm whale hunting ground 970 km south of Tokyo, where they had dropped a 900 m line baited with squid and shrimp.
 The line also held a camera and a flash.
 After over twenty tries that day, an 8 m giant squid attacked the lure and snagged its tentacle.
 The camera took over 500 photos before the squid managed to break free after four hours.
 The squid's 5.5 m tentacle remained attached to the lure.
 Later DNA tests confirmed the animal as a giant squid.

 On 27 September 2005, Kubodera and Mori released the photographs to the world.
 The photo sequence, taken at a depth of 900 m off Japan's Ogasawara Islands, shows the squid homing in on the baited line and enveloping it in "a ball of tentacles".
 The researchers were able to locate the likely general location of giant squid by closely tailing the movements of sperm whales.
 According to Kubodera, "we knew that they fed on the squid, and we knew when and how deep they dived, so we used them to lead us to the squid".
 Kubodera and Mori reported their observations in the journal Proceedings of the Royal Society.

 Among other things, the observations demonstrate actual hunting behaviors of adult Architeuthis, a subject on which there had been much speculation.
 The photographs showed an aggressive hunting pattern by the baited squid, leading to it impaling a tentacle on the bait ball's hooks.
 This may disprove the theory that the giant squid is a drifter which eats whatever floats by, rarely moving so as to conserve energy.
-It seems the species has a much more aggressive feeding technique.
+The observations suggest that the species has a much more aggressive feeding technique.